Tips to increase daily movement

 Lead by example

-Speak positively about physical activity and be a role model for healthy behaviours.
-Research has shown that if parents are physically active, there is a higher chance that their child will also be physically active.
+Speak positively about movement and be a role model for healthy behaviours.
+Research shows that if parents are physically active, there is a higher chance their child will also be physically active.

-Children don’t always do as you say, but they often follow what you do.
+Children don’t always do what you say, but they often follow what you do.

 Choose active toys